EliAndrewC/l7r/setting/l7r.md

 While local daimyo could decide to continue auctioning off this seized property, or granting it as rewards to their loyal vassals, a new idea was beginning to grow in popularity among the new Imperial chancellery.
 "Perhaps we should give the land back to the peasants," argued Doji Suzume, the second son of the Crane Clan Champion.
 Suzume advocated for a virtuous cycle - landlords would provide stability as long as they are able, and then during times of great need it would be returned to the peasants.

 Some went even further; Suzume's aunt (his mother's older sister) Doji Masako argued that the so-called "stability" provided by merchant landlords would be more than offset if the peasantry was not deprived of the yearly rent money and thus had the general prosperity to better weather the lean times.
-Although never officially backing this position, Suzume's uncle (his father's younger brother) Doji Onegano, the chancellor who represented the Doji Family and thus the entire Crane clan on the Imperial chancellery, publicly stated that the wealth of the Crane was certainly sufficient to trade away some of their income for a more just balance within the Celestial Order.
+Although never officially backing this position, Suzume's uncle (his father's younger brother) Doji Onegano, the chancellor who represented the Doji Family and thus the entire Crane Clan on the Imperial chancellery, publicly stated that the wealth of the Crane was certainly sufficient to trade away some of their income for a more just balance within the Celestial Order.
 As this thinking began to gain a small measure of support (especially among the Dragon and Phoenix clans) Onegano went even further, stating that the teachings of the Shinsei demanded such actions, and that this sort of renunciation of wealth was in fact required in order to live in accordance with the Tao.

 While this thinking appealed to some, most rejected this thinking, and Onegano's rivals immediately began conspiring about how to defeat both his faction and the dangerous ideology which drove it.
 Rather than censure him or provide him with opportunities to righteously martyr himself, his brother Doji Ginrei (the Crane Clan Champion) petitioned the Emperor to create a new minor clan, where these principles could be tested.
 He generously offered up hundreds of square miles of Crane territory - the Iron Foothills between Kakita and Daidoji lands, so that all the Empire could see whether these teachings would truly yield prosperity.
 And because Ginrei's second son Suzume had been among this movement's most famous advocates, Ginrei further offered up Suzume as the clan's founder, to be aided by Ginrei's brother Onegano and his sister-in-law Masako.